Parque de las Ciencias (Granada): Al-Andalus and Science Pavilion

 The scientific and technological legacy of al-Andalus brought to life.

 Techno-Forum Pavilion

 An area for new technologies, innovation and art.

-Temporary Exhibitions
+Temporary exhibitions

 Explore the Museum's Treasure Trove Hall

 This makes science accessible to young children through discovery and exploration.

 Foucault Pendulum Building

 This is one of the most emblematic buildings in the Parque de las Ciencias complex.
 This was the first part of the museum and it was opened in May 1995.
 It houses a great deal of the museum’s content in its four permanent exhibition halls: the Biosphere, Eureka, Perception and Explora halls.
 The Planetarium is also located in this building.
 It was designed by architects Francisco Pastor and Francisco Maeso.

 Biosphere

 This hall contains exhibits related to life on Earth.
-Modules designed using the latest in contemporary museum technology take visitors on a journey to deepen their understanding of the planet on which we live.
+Modules designed using the latest in contemporary museum technology take visitors on a journey to deepen their understanding of Earth.